UWEGangYiKhor/StrangerFie/README.md

 # For actual deployment server
 npm run build
 npm run start

+# For docker (Can pack with local database)
+docker compose up
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.